The National Museum of Science and Technology in Stockholm is on tour with Sjukt Smart – Innovations in the fight against Corona.

 She adds that The Corona Exhibition covers both a micro and a macro perspective, with visualizations stretching from a microscopic protein to the entire globe.
-The museums has been using Inside Explorer in another exhibition since 2012 and were well aware of its potential.
+The museum has been using Inside Explorer in another exhibition since 2012 and was well aware of its potential.
 “When we had a bunch of test pilots at the age of 10 before the exhibition opened, they dived directly onto the visualization table and intuitively understood how to use it.”

-“We think it is a fun way to be able to show groundbreaking research from Sweden, but also how Swedish researchers collaborate with other countries to deliver scientific content, such a the corona exhibition.
+“We think it is a fun way to be able to show groundbreaking research from Sweden, but also how Swedish researchers collaborate with other countries to deliver scientific content, such as the corona exhibition.
 We look forward to future collaborations.”

 And we do too.